ameeking/open-whisky/README.md

 # Open Whisky

-> Ready to use whisky review platform
+> Ready to use whisky tasting platform

 ## Features